GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

 translate to other frameworks and tools, we know we can do more.
 To that end, we want to do our part to ensure libraries and frameworks helping developers succeed can thrive.
 That's one reason we will be continuing to invest in the Chrome Framework Fund.
-To date, it has supported work towards Webpack 5, Nuxt.js and performance and improvements to ESLint.
+To date, it has supported work towards Webpack 5, Nuxt and performance and improvements to ESLint.

 ## What has our work unlocked so far?